shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/inventory-availability-report.md

 ---
 title: Digital Platform API - Inventory Availability Report
-description: Explore the Inventory Availability report to get an insight into the types of inventory available on the platform. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Explore the Inventory Availability report to gain insights into the types of inventory available on the platform. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---